cs-onah/flutter_snippets/README.md

 * Validator: validates String for text fields using RegEx
 * String Extension: provides utilities to manipulate strings
 * Image Utility: provides utilities to read images and videos into app
+* Geolocation: provides utilities to get and manage device location.

 ### Contributions 📥
 Feel free to make improvements and fixes to the snippets.
 A new PR is always welcome.